-Every day, Justice shows progress and her family is so thankful to the staff at Winnie Palmer Hospital and Children’s Miracle Network Hospitals for funds used to purchase the medical equipment that helped save and change her life in and out of the NICU.
+Every day, Justice shows progress and her family is so thankful to the staff at Orlando Health Winnie Palmer and Children’s Miracle Network Hospitals for funds used to purchase the medical equipment that helped save and change her life in and out of the NICU.

 When JP was born, he could barely move, constantly slept and wasn’t eating regularly.
 It wasn’t until he was nine months old that he was able to hold his own head up, and that’s when doctors began to fear that JP would never be able to walk.